-We have audited the financial report of Glebe House Incorporated (the entity), which comprises the consolidated balance sheet as at 30 June 2020, consolidated profit and loss statement for the year ended 30 June, 2020 and consolidated statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the statement by members of the committee.
+We have audited the financial report of Glebe House Incorporated (the entity), which comprises the consolidated balance sheet as at 30 June 2020, consolidated profit and loss statement for the year ended 30 June.
+2020 and consolidated statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the statement by members of the committe complying with Australian Accounting Standards.